3saster/fullscrn_huds/readme.txt

 Additional Info      : 1) Only works with GZDoom 4.2.0+, LZDoom 3.83+ and other
                           equivalent ports.
+					   2) If fullscreen_huds.pk3 is loaded, you are in fullscreen, and you do not see the correct HUD, another mod may be overwritting it.
+To use this HUD, turn the "Force HUD Override" option in the settings on.
+This will force this HUD to be used.
                        2) Please make sure to load this file AFTER any mod altering status bars to guarantee maximum compatibility.
                        3) Adds new option menu under "HUD Options" called "Fullscreen Status Bar" (at the bottom).
                        4) Available options:
                              - Standard status bar or split version
+							 - Can override other custom statusbars loaded after (ideal for autoload)
                              - Status bar scale (recommended for 1920x1080: 3)
                              - Opaque or transparent rendering
                              - Boom HUD colors for Ammo/Health/Armor